-As a compound moves through the FDA approval process, it becomes an increasingly valuable property, but at a cost of additional investment at each stage.
 The Company's approach has been to operate with a minimum of overhead, moving compounds forward as efficiently and inexpensively as possible, and to raise funds to support each of these stages as certain milestones are reached.
-The allowance of the IND application by the FDA to begin a Phase I clinical trial is a milestone in the Company's goal of developing a successful product platform.
+The commencement of a Phase 1 clinical trial is a milestone in the Company's goal of developing a successful product platform.